csscuwa/minutes/2022/CSSC_Meeting_Minutes_2022-04-17.md

 - Seconded by: Jack Sun
 - Status: RESOLVED (nem con)

-## Motion 4: Expansion of CSSC Armed Forces to include space and cyber branches
+## Motion 4: Expansion of the CSSC Armed Forces to include space and cyber branches

 - Mover: Jordan Campbell
 - Seconded by: Jack Sun